Learning With World-Renowned Dementia Expert

-Teepa Snow, one of the world’s leading Dementia experts, will be presenting on Activity, Engagement, and Importance of Maintaining a Routine for those living with Dementia.
-Admission is FREE and is open to the community.
-Spots are limited.
+Teepa Snow, one of the world’s leading Dementia experts, presented on Activity, Engagement, and Importance of Maintaining a Routine for those living with Dementia.

 THANK YOU TO OUR 2020 SPONSORS